ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

 #### Implementing the CommentList component

-The next component we need to add the CommentList component which will be responsible for rendering a list of comments:
+The next component we need to add is the CommentList component which will be responsible for rendering a list of comments:

 {% highlight javascript %}